Must-Know Wall Types and Measurements to Learn Before You Start Renovating

-When constructing and modifying interior walls and spaces, it's helpful to understand basic carpentry skills.
-We'll introduce you to some of the terminology and necessary techniques you might come across in your wall and ceiling projects.
+Building or removing a wall can make a big impact in a room renovation.
+But when constructing and modifying interior walls, it's helpful to first understand basic carpentry skills.
+We'll introduce you to some of the necessary techniques and terminology, such as studs, plates, and blocking, you might come across in your wall and ceiling projects.

-For reference, most houses are stick-framed; that is, their skeletons are built from a framework of relatively small pieces of wood.
+Before you start tearing out walls, know that most houses are stick-framed.
+This means their skeletons are built from a framework of relatively small pieces of wood.
 Typical interior walls are framed with 2x4s.
 This makes walls about 4-1/2 inches thick (3-1/2 inches of wood covered on both sides by 1/2-inch-thick drywall).
+Read on to learn all about types of walls, must-know tips for window and door openings, and measurements for typical wall materials.

 Must-Know Wall Terminology

-All 2x4s look the same, but as you begin to fasten them together, you'll call them by different names, depending on their position within the wall.
+All 2x4s look the same, but as you begin to fasten them together to build walls, you'll call them by different names, depending on their position within the wall.

 - The studs are the vertical pieces that make up most of a wall's frame.